Gigaspaces/xap-docs/site/content/xap110adm/the-sla.markdown

 - **`async-replicated`** Multiple space instances.
 When written to one of the space instances, objects are **asynchronously** replicated to all space instances.
 The maximum capacity of this topology is the one of the smallest JVM in the cluster.

-- **`partitioned-sync2backup`** Multiple space instances.
+- **`partitioned`** Multiple space instances.
 Objects are distributed across all of the space instances, such that each instance contains a separate subset of the data and forms a separate partition.
 The partitioning (distribution) of objects is based on their routing property.
 Optionally, when using this topology, you can designate one or more backup instances to each of the partitions, such that when an object is written to  a certain partition, it is synchronously replicated to the backup copy(ies) of that partition.
 The maximum capacity of this topology is the overall capacity of all of the JVMs in the cluster, divided by the number of backups+1.

 From the client application's perspective (the one that connects to the space from another process), the clustering topology is transparent in most cases.

 {{% refer %}}
 Please refer to [this page](/product_overview/space-topologies.html) for more details about space clustering topologies and guidelines regarding when to use each of the topologies.
-The number-of-backups parameter should be used with the partitioned-sync2backup cluster schema.
+The number-of-backups parameter should be used with the partitioned cluster schema.
 It is not supported with the sync-replicated or async-replicated cluster schema.
 {{% /refer %}}

 # SLA Based Distribution and Provisioning